fedora-python/portingguide/source/process.rst

 Run the Tests
 .............

-It's not practical to make any changes to untested code, let alone porting to an updated language.
+It's impractical to make any changes to an untested code, let alone porting the entire codebase to a new version of the programming language.

 If the project has automatic tests, run them under Python 2 to make sure they pass.